astropy/halotools/docs/quickstart_and_tutorials/index.rst

 ***************************************

-This section of the documentation contains both quickstart guides for getting started with Halotools and also detailed usage-tutorials.
+This section of the documentation contains both quickstart guides and detailed usage-tutorials.
 If you are instead looking for a quick reference to the API of some class or function, try looking in :ref:`function_usage_examples`, or otherwise in :ref:`complete_reference_api`.